 *This program fulfills the requirements for entrance into the Faculty of Education at the University of Manitoba, University of Winnipeg and Brandon University.
 Contact email@example.com for more information.

-For entry to the Interdisciplinary Arts major or Interdisciplinary Arts Advanced major the prerequisite is a grade of “C” or better in any 3 credit hour course in the two disciplines selected as concentrations.
+For entry to the Interdisciplinary Arts major or the Interdisciplinary Arts Advanced major, the prerequisite is a grade of “C” or better in any 3 credit hour course in the two disciplines you select as concentrations.
 For students who have taken additional courses toward the major, a minimum GPA of 2.00 is required on all courses, excluding failed courses.

 IMPORTANT NOTE: Please look to the Academic Calendar for full information and course lists.
 If there are discrepancies between the information listed here and in the Academic Calendar, the Academic Calendar is definitive.

 - History of Christianity

 - Language and Culture

 Professor of Sociology